Adaptive Transformers for Robust Few-shot Cross-domain Face Anti-spoofing: Related Work

+\textbf{Few-shot learning.} Few-shot learning methods~\cite{Hariharan_2017_ICCV,Wang_2018_CVPR,antoniou2018data,NIPS2017_cb8da676,sung2018learning,NIPS2016_90e13578,pmlr-v70-finn17a,Sachin2017} aim to adapt models to novel classes from a few samples from each class (assuming the classes used for training are disjoint with the novel classes seen at test time).
+Cross-domain few-shot learning~\cite{Zhang_2021_ICCV,guo2020broader,crossdomainfewshot} further addresses the problem when the novel classes are sampled from a different domain with different data distribution.
+In contrast, few-shot supervised domain adaptation aims to adapt models to new domains with the assistance of a few examples~\cite{NIPS2017_21c5bba1,pmlr-v119-teshima20a,Xu_2019_CVPR,motiian2017CCSA}.
 Anti-spoofing methods based on few-shot and zero-shot learning \cite{qin2020learning,liu2019deep} are proposed to detect multiple spoof attacks.
 The SASA method \cite{sasa} studies a similar cross-domain problem by using a few target samples to better generalize, and the features are learned within the adversarial learning framework.
 As shown in~\cite{sasa}, cross-domain model performance is unstable under different protocols.
 In contrast, we propose to learn features from balanced data from the source domains and a few samples from the target domain.
 We also propose an adaptive transformer based on an adapter and a feature-wise transformation to improve the model stability.